nogueivi/web-scrapper/README.md

 Scrapping websites not owned by you might not be legal.
 Please use for learning purposes only.

 ### Contributions
-You are free to make suggestions or contributions throught pull request.
+You are free to make suggestions or contributions through pull request.
 I will be glad integrate them.